BASEBALL CARDS IN NASHVILLE

 The popularity of baseball cards truly took off in Nashville and throughout the South starting in the early 1900s as cigarette companies began inserting cards in nearly every pack as a marketing gimmick.
 Brands like Allen & Ginter, Old Mill, and Sweet Caporal started producing comprehensive baseball card sets featuring both major and minor league players.
 This helped fuel interest in minor league baseball across the region as young collectors hoped to find cards of players on their local teams.

-Read also: BASEBALL CARDS WITH JERSEY
+Read also: BEST TOPPS BASEBALL CARDS 1992

 Nashville was home to the Nashville Vols franchise starting in 1901 who participated in various minor leagues for decades.
 The Vols gave Nashville baseball fans local players to root for and collect cards of.
 It’s almost certain that Vols players appeared in some of the early tobacco sets of the 1900s and 1910s.
 Cards from sets like T206 from 1909-1911 often included representation from minor leagues like the Southern Association which the Vols played in.